heremaps/gluecodium/docs/internal/architecture.md

 internally).
 Compilable both for iOS and as cross-platform Swift executable.
 * [Dart](generators/dart.md): Dart files, plus Dart FFI C/C++ bindings.
 Compilable both for Flutter framework and as cross-platform Dart executable.
-* LIME IDL: generates LIME IDL files.
-Can be used to migrate IDL files from older LIME syntax to newer one, or to convert the definitions written in some other IDL to LIME, if a corresponding loader is provided.
-Currently, only used for testing purposes internally.